IBM-Bluemix-Docs/compare-comply/getting-started.md

 {:swift: .ph data-hd-programlang='swift'}
 {:hide-dashboard: .hide-dashboard}

-# Getting started
+# Getting started with Compare and Comply
 {: #getting-started}

-This short tutorial introduces IBM Watson&reg; Compare and Comply and goes through the process of classifying a contract to identify component pieces, their nature, the parties affected, and any identified categories.
+This tutorial guides you through classifying the elements of a contract with IBM Watson&reg; Compare and Comply.
+You use the default model to analyze the contract.
 {: shortdesc}

 ## Where to start